 How to make car stickers with a Cricut

 Making a car decal with the Cricut is super straight forward.

 With your design in place, you can either Flip it in the Canvas view or turn on Mirror when you Make it.

 If you choose to Flip the design, choose flip horizontal.

-How to put vinyl on car window
+How to put on a window decal

+Peel the back off the transfer tape.
 Place over the window and then scrape and peel.

 Be sure to smooth out any air pockets.

 If you used removable vinyl then simply pick off an edge of the stick and peel it off by hand.

 If you used permanent vinyl, there are a couple of different ways to peel off the sticker from your window.
 Even the most permanent of vinyls will eventually start peeling depending on your weather conditions and other environmental factors like temperature variation and whether you part it indoors or not.
 If it has started peeling, you can just peel off the rest by hand.